publiccodenet/about/README.md

 # About the Foundation For Public Code

+Check out the [Roadmap for this project](https://github.com/publiccodenet/about/projects/1) and please [contribute](#contributing) 😊.

+## This repo

 This repository is meant to reflect the Foundation For Public Code.
-It should be the official 'source of truth' and central repository for all information about the Foundation For Public Code.
+It's `master` branch should be the official 'source of truth' and central repository for all information about the Foundation For Public Code.

-Check out the [Roadmap for this project](https://github.com/publiccodenet/about/projects/1) and please [contribute](#contributing) 😊.

 ## Deploy